inkandswitch/backchannel/README.md

 Backchannel is a cross platform progressive web application combining novel out-of-band identity verification techniques with a modernised pet name address book system.

-This prototype will allow two people to share documents safely over time in a cohesive, easily understood interface.
+This prototype will allow two people to chat with high recognition of their recipient.
 It will satisfy certain cases of heightened risk without dramatic configuration or expertise required on behalf of network participants.